torvalds/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.00+
 ============	==================

-  If your boot loader has an assigned id (see table below), enter 0xTV here, where T is an identifier for the boot loader and V is a version number.
+  If your boot loader has an assigned ID (see table below), enter 0xTV here, where T is an identifier for the boot loader and V is a version number.
 Otherwise, enter 0xFF here.